SouljaVR/NextMindToVRC/README.md

 - Windows 10 1902+
 - [Microsoft .NET Framework 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48)
 - [Melonloader 5.x.x](https://github.com/LavaGang/MelonLoader)
 - Competent Unity knowledge.
 Your avatar needs to be setup with the appropriate logic to take advantage of this mod.
-If you dont have a supported avatar, this mod will do absolutely nothing.
+If you dont have a supported avatar, this mod will do absolutely nothing for you.

 ## More Info: